PoonLab/ovrf-viz/paper/response.md

 "NC\_003092","ORF1aTF polyprotein",209,3552,1,"ORF1a polyprotein"MaSc,209,6527,1,3345,6318,2667,+0 \\
 "NC\_003092","ORF1aTF polyprotein",209,3552,1,"ORF1a polyprotein",209,6527,1,3345,6318,678,+0 \\

 Thank you for raising this issue.
-As noted in our response to an earlier point, cases that involved splices such as the example provided by the reviewer were excluded from our analysis.

-This was the correct file.
-How did we deal with those cases?
-Removing overlaps product from splicing events.
-The input for our calculation of overlaps is based on the file total\_orfs.csv that contains for each protein from each genome the accession number (accno), Product, Strand, Coordinates and Start Codon.
-The misscalculation problem seems to be associated with entries that have internal frame shifts.
+A closer look into it lead us to conclude that such cases appear when we try to calculate overlaps in coding sequences with internal ribosomal frameshifts.

-For example, for the record NC\_003092, the annotations for ORFS1ab protein and ORF1aTF polyprotein have some internal frame shifts that are not even spliced events: 209:6521;6520:10996 and 209:2876;2874:3552 respectively.
+For example, "ORFS1ab protein" and "ORF1aTF polyprotein" have the following coordinates:  209:6521;6520:10996 and 209:2876;2874:3552 respectively.
-Similarly, for NC\_001449 the truncated polyprotein has coordinates: 7561:9970;9969:10047 (again, a frame shift of one nucleotide) where ribosome probably jumps back one nucleotide.
-Calculating frame shift on such entries is challenging since there would be two different frame shifts for the same protein.

-Following step: Detect how many entries we have with similar characteristics.
+When calculating the overlaps of such reading frames, we are storing different overlap lengths for the different parts of the CDS as independent entries.
+We recognized a total of 1,426 these cases, and merge them to have one single entry per CDS with the length of the total overlap.

+However, as the reviewer pointed out, many of such cases are present on +0 frameshifts.
+Therefore, they where removed from the subsequent analysis.

 ## Reviewer #2